la2050/archive/_projects/2014/agents-for-change-initiative-for-seniors-in-los-angeles.md

     - Central LA
-    - 'Mid-City MacArthur Park Area, Hollywood and Echo Park' Does your project impact Los Angeles County?: Yes (benefits a population of LA County)
+    - 'Mid-City MacArthur Park Area, Hollywood and Echo Park' Does your project impact Los Angeles County?: Yes (benefits a population of LA County) How will your project impact the LA2050 “Connect” metrics?:
+    - Rates of volunteerism
+    - Adults getting sufficient social & emotional support
+    - Government responsiveness to residents’ needs (Dream Metric)
+    - Attendance at public/open street gatherings (Dream Metric)
   impact_metrics: >-
     The AGEnts for Change Initiative is a volunteer intensive program and through its efforts will increase the number of seniors involved as